Al-Amin-Saheed-Babatunde/Al-Amin-Saheed-Babatunde/README.md

 - Award-winning innovation at NIES2024, recognized for its contributions to climate adaptation and flood risk management in Nigeria’s coastal regions.

-• Flood Vulnerability Mapping of Ilaje, Ondo State, Southwest, Nigeria
+• Flood Vulnerability Mapping of Ilaje, Ondo State, Southwest, Nigeria Using Machine Learning and Artificial Intelligence

 Institution: The Federal University of Technology, Akure (FUTA)